lnishan/awesome-competitive-programming/README.md

 *This repository is currently not associated with the official [awesome list](https://github.com/sindresorhus/awesome).
 For the time being I'm still looking to improve on the current contents before submitting a PR.*

-*Please visit [hkirat/awesome-competitive-coding](https://github.com/hkirat/awesome-competitive-coding), if you would like to see awesome materials categorized by problem topics.*
+*Please visit [hkirat/awesome-competitive-coding](https://github.com/hkirat/awesome-competitive-coding), if you would like to see awesome materials classified by topics.*

 ## Contributing